gophersatwork/granular/README.md

 ## Performance Considerations

-- **Hash function**: xxHash is used by default for its speed, but you can provide a custom hash function.
+- **Hash function**: `xxHash` is used by default for its speed, but you can provide a custom hash function.
 - **Buffer pooling**: Reuses buffers to reduce memory allocations.
-- **Manifest caching**: Hot manifests are cached in memory to avoid disk I/O.
 - **2-level directory**: Uses first 2 characters of hash for better filesystem distribution.

 ## File Structure